DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Contraction of *binary digit*.
 A bit is the smallest measurement unit of computer memory or processing, or data transmission speed.
 See also **Binary**.
 For example, the binary code '1001' consists of four bits.
 See also **Byte**.

 #####BitTorrent
-BitTorrent is the most popular Internet technology for file sharing and downloading large amounts of data (such as movies).
-It works according to a principle known as 'peer-to-peer' , which means that everyone who is downloading a file is simultaneously uploading it to fellow downloaders.
+BitTorrent is the most popular internet technology for file sharing and downloading large amounts of data (such as movies).
+It works according to a principle known as 'peer-to-peer', which means that everyone who is downloading a file is simultaneously uploading it to fellow downloaders.
 This way, bandwidth is shared among the downloaders, and no central download server is necessary.

 #####Blog
 Short for web log; usually a chronological and often personal record of thoughts, web links, events or actions, posted on the Web.
 The difference between blogs and news/opinion websites is becoming increasingly blurry.

 #####Browser
 The software which people use for accessing and reading websites.
 A web browser loads pages from servers, translates their internal HTML code into formatted text, displays graphics, plays music and video, and provides links to related pages.
-Web browsers work based on the file format and network standards of the World Wide Web, which are defined by the World Wide Web Consortium.
+Web browsers are based on the file format and network standards of the World Wide Web, which are defined by the World Wide Web Consortium.
 In practice, however, browser manufacturers extend or deviate from those standards, which can lead to compatibility problems in web design.

 #####Browser extension
 Plug-ins (additional software modules) which extend or enhance the inner workings of a web browser, for example, by supporting the display of additional file or media types.

 #####Byte
 A measurement of computer memory, storage capacity or data transmission speed.
-A byte is equal to 8 bits; this is simply an engineering convention.
+A byte is equal to 8 bits; this is simply a naming convention.
 See also **Bit**.

 ###C